AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

     - Windows: `.\gradlew.bat run`
     - macOS/Linux: `./gradlew run`
       FinTrack will compile (on first run) and display a welcome banner followed by a `>` prompt.
+    - **Reminder:** Data exists only for the current run.
+Keep the app open while working, and export it if you need a record before exiting.
 5. *(Optional)* Build a runnable JAR with `./gradlew shadowJar` (macOS/Linux) or `.\gradlew.bat shadowJar` (Windows).
 The application JAR is created under `build/libs/`.

 Tip: Type `help` after launch to see every available command.